How B Corp and Fairtrade certifications are creating a fairer world together

 A partnership made in supply chain heaven

 To bring these two distinct but complementary movements together, in 2021, B Lab and Fairtrade International signed a formal partnership to work together and share knowledge in service of our joint vision for a more inclusive, regenerative economy.
-Whereas B Corp certification is aimed at the level of an entire business’ operations, Fairtrade certification is largely aimed at the individual product level (and subsequent supply chain), all adding up to a greener, cleaner and more sustainable future for all.
+Whereas B Corp Certification is aimed at the level of an entire business’ operations, Fairtrade Certification is largely aimed at the individual product level (and subsequent supply chain), all adding up to a more sustainable future for all.

 Rather than working in silos and keeping your knowledge or limited resources close to your chest, forging partnerships are critical to effecting meaningful change, especially when it comes to the UN’s Sustainable Development Goals (SDGs).
 More than a global call to action to pursue peace and prosperity for people and the planet, the SDGs are a clarion call for collaboration and working together for a common good.
 And as two organisations who are passionate about responsible business practices, sustainable supply chains, and global corporate transparency — it just makes sense

-What might this look like in practice?
-Building on the shared foundation of wanting to take action on the SDGs and lead the shift toward a stakeholder-driven economy, Fairtrade and B Lab will work together to develop shared standards, advocacy platforms, public awareness campaigns, and mobilise our communities to redesign the global economy in a more sustainable and inclusive way.
+Building on the shared foundation of wanting to take action on the SDGs and lead the shift toward a stakeholder-driven economy, Fairtrade and B Lab will continue to work together to develop shared standards, advocacy platforms, public awareness campaigns, and mobilise our communities to redesign the global economy in a more sustainable and inclusive way.

 Soy bean crops